grand-algoma-tour-1

 (Photo credit: Virgil Knapp)

-The next places to stop are Batchawana Bay and Pancake Bay.
+The next places we stopped were Batchawana Bay and Pancake Bay.

-Local Beach Spot: Batchawana Bay Provincial Park, Pancake Bay Provincial Park
+Local Beach Spots: Batchawana Bay Provincial Park, Pancake Bay Provincial Park

 Food: The Voyageurs’ Lodge, Agawa Fish and Chips